Claire Cameron: Novels

-Cameron's third novel "The Last Neanderthal" is published (April 25, 2017) by Little Brown & Co in the U.S., Penguin Random House in Canada, and SEM Libri in Italian, and forthcoming from Cargo/De Bezige Bij in Dutch and Forlaget Bazar in Danish.
+Cameron's third novel "The Last Neanderthal" was published (April 25, 2017) by Little Brown & Co in the U.S., Penguin Random House in Canada, and SEM Libri in Italian, and forthcoming from Cargo/De Bezige Bij in Dutch and Forlaget Bazar in Danish.
+She was profiled in The New York Times.

+Her memoir How to Survive a Bear Attack was published by Knopf Canada in March 2025.
+The book won the Governor General's Award for English-language non-fiction at the 2025 Governor General's Awards.

 Other Writing

-Cameron also writes reviews, interviews, and articles for The Millions, The Rumpus, The Globe and Mail, and The Los Angeles Review of Books.
+Cameron is a monthly contributor to The Globe and Mail.
+She also writes reviews, interviews, and articles for The New Yorker, Outside Magazine, The Millions, The Rumpus, The Globe and Mail, and The Los Angeles Review of Books.

-Cameron has also written a collection of last words from Texas inmates' final statements for The New York Times.
+Cameron has also written a collection of last words from Texas inmates' final statements and an Op-Ed about tree planting for The New York Times.

+Her short story, Jude the Brave, won a silver medal for Fiction at the National Magazine Awards.